TerminusEst13/cyberrunner/README.md

  * Respawning.
 If this is to be done in the deathmatch mode, respawning puts them at a completely random place--or at the beginning.
 Is it possible to move a respawn point further up, upon passing a checkpoint?
  * Maps.
 Neither of us are especially good mappers, and this will rely very heavily on mapping--we'll need to plan out the types of obstacles, interesting things that can be done, and multiple routes for people to go on.

+## MAKING NEW VERSIONS

+If you aren't a Cyberrunner developer, this is all you need to do:

+ - Click the "ZIP" button below the Cyberrunner summary.
+ - Unzip everything in the resulting ZIP file to an empty folder.
+ - Navigate into the pk3/ folder.
+ - Select everything (ctrl-A).
+ - Put it all in a ZIP file.
+ - Change the name of the ZIP file to "cyberrunner-git.pk3".
+ - Play Cyberrunner.

+If you're a developer, the process is the same, but remember to recompile ACS when you change it.
+ACC must be in the pk3/acs/ directory when you recompile, or else it'll blow up on the #includes (if this is wrong, tell ijon on irc.zandronum.com/#cyberrunner).

+## CONTACT

+Both TerminusEst13, Ijon Tichy, and various other Cyberrunner players/mappers are on #cyberrunner on irc.zandronum.com.
+You'll need an IRC client to get there; look at HexChat ( http://hexchat.org/ ) if you're on Windows, or XChat if you're on Linux.

 ## MAPPER INFO

 If you want to have checkpoints in your map, use script 105.
 It is defined like this: